idea4good/GuiLiteSamples/README.md

 [中文](doc/README-cn.md)

-- GuiLite samples has 2 cross platform projects. one is "host monitor", the other is "snake"; they all base on [GuiLite](https://github.com/idea4good/GuiLite), they show you how to use GuiLite interface, and how GuiLite works on IOS, Android, Linux, Windows, Mac platform.
+- GuiLite samples has 2 cross platform projects. one is "host monitor", the other is "snake"; they all base on [GuiLite](https://github.com/idea4good/GuiLite), they show you how to use GuiLite interface, and how GuiLite works on iOS, Android, Linux, Windows, Mac platform.
 - GuiLite samples are easy to compile & run.
 With the help of QQ group, you will pass the compiling nearly 100%

 ## Host Monitor